History of Major League Baseball on ABC: 1989

 Rapak added that to save further costs, ABC decided that an on-site telephone company technician wasn't really necessary.
 As such, ABC wouldn't pay to have him on site just in case any problems might have arise with the phone company's equipment.
 Not only that, but ABC merely rented a small standby generator to protect them in the event of a power failure.
 ABC's management decided that it would be too costly to have a large "transfer switch" shipped in from ABC Sports' field shop in Lodi, New Jersey.
 This particular switch would be able to shift the entire load of all the mobile units from local utility power to the generator with a single pull of a large lever.
 But since ABC's engineers who were working at Candlestick Park during the 1989 World Series had no means of quickly putting the generator into service should the need arise, they would have to instead, kill the utility power sources for safety.
 They would then have to disconnect more than a dozen huge power cables from the power boxes inside of the stadium.
 Next, they would have to physically drag the power cables outside of the stadium and reconnect all of them to turn the generator on.
 This in effect, meant that the changeover would've taken approximately 10 minutes, when it could've simply taken less than a minute.

 Prior to the start of the 1990 season, speculation arose that Al Michaels would move over to CBS in the event that he won an arbitration case against ABC.
 Tim McCarver had already been hired by CBS to serve as their lead color commentator and they were in need of a play-by-play man following the abrupt dismissal of Brent Musburger on April Fools' Day 1990.
-Michaels had been feuding with the network over an alleged violation of company policy.
+Michaels had been feuding with ABC over an alleged violation of company policy.
 Michaels' contract with ABC was originally set to expire in late 1992.
 Ultimately however, ABC announced a contract extension that sources said would keep Michaels at ABC through at least the end of 1995 and would pay him at least $2.2 million annually with the potential to earn more.
 That would make Michaels the highest-paid sports announcer in television.
 Meanwhile, CBS eventually settled on using the services of Jack Buck for their top play-by-play man.